 Instead of turning off an existing associative link—which is impossible—you can create an alternative associative link and make it stronger.
 In other words, to stop a bad habit, you need to replace it with another behavior.

-The goal of this training procedure is to create a new, automatic process that will take the place of the problematic one.
+The goal of this training procedure is to create a new, automatic process that takes the place of the problematic one.

 A great deal of research supports this strategy.
 A study conducted by Marieke Adriaanse and her colleagues asked participants to identify situations that triggered the performance of a bad habit—for example, “When I feel anxious, I tend to go to the kitchen for a sugary snack.”